rstudio/connectwidgets/README.md

 ### Components

-Once your content data are filtered, `rscpages` provides components for displaying information about them.
+Once your content data are filtered, `connectwidgets` provides components for displaying information about them.
 The title, description, and preview image can be set [from the RStudio Connect dashboard.](https://docs.rstudio.com/connect/user/content-settings/#content-metadata)